anitechcs/resting/README.md

 ### Supported Payload(Input Data) Formats
 For `POST` and `PUT` services you need to pass payload to the service.
 You can see syntax wise we are accepting `Object` type which means you can pass your data in any supported format below and `Resting` will take care of the rest.

 - Map<?, ?>
 - JSON String (e.g. {"name": "Tapas", "country": "India"})
 - JSONObject
 - StringBuffer
 - StringBuilder
 - File (e.g. new File("/data/input.json"))
 - InputStream
 - FileInputStream

 If you still need more input format support, Please let us know!

+### Got a feedback?
+We really appriciate your feedback and looking forward to make `Resting` better and better.
+Please raise a defect or pull request if you want to discuss anything with us regarding `Resting`